sunpy/ndcube/joss_paper/paper.md

 The components of an `NDCube` are supplied by the following keyword arguments and accessed via attributes of the same name.

 - `data`: The data array.
 (Required)
 - `wcs`: The primary set of coordinate transformations.
 (Required)
-- `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array.
-(Optional)
+- `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array., optional
-- `mask`: a boolean array denoting which elements of the data array are reliable.
-(Optional) A `True` value implies the data is masked, i.e. unreliable.
-(Optional)
+- `mask`: a boolean array denoting which elements of the data array are reliable., optional A `True` value implies the data is masked, i.e. unreliable., optional
-- `meta`: an object for storing metadata, e.g. a Python dictionary.
-(Optional)
+- `meta`: an object for storing metadata, e.g. a Python dictionary., optional
-- `unit`: the unit of the data.
-(Optional)
+- `unit`: the unit of the data., optional

 `NDCube` also supports additional coordinate information.
 See the subsection on Coordinate Classes.
 `NDCube` provides several analysis methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations,